cargo2nix/cargo2nix/examples/1-hello-world/README.md

 Now that Nixpkgs is imported with our two overlays, we now have a few extra functions available to us, courtesy of the `cargo2nix` overlay.
-Specifically, we have the entry point to the `cargo2nix` called `rustBuilder`.
+Specifically, we have the entry point to `cargo2nix` called `rustBuilder`.
 Inside of `rustBuilder`, we have a function called `makePackageSet'` (note the single quote in the name) which can be used to build our project's `Cargo.nix` file.